uros-bojanic/traffic-infrastructure-planning/README.md

 # graph
-C++ software package with command-line interface implementating undirected weighted graphs using adjacency matrix representation, as well as some of the most commonly used algorithms.
+[Algorithms and Data Structures] C++ software package with command-line interface implementating undirected weighted graphs using adjacency matrix representation, as well as some of the most commonly used algorithms.

 Homework/project in **Algorithms and Data Structures (13E112ASP)** at University of Belgrade, School of Electrical Engineering.